rackerlabs/docs-cloud-servers/api-docs/getting-started/create-server/list-flavors-nova.rst

    Optional parameter: ``--extra-specs``, shows details including class, disk I/O, and the number of data disks.

-   The operation returns details that describes each flavor, as shown the following example:
+   The operation returns details that describes each flavor, as shown the following example.

+   **List flavors with nova response**

    .. code::

                                                                       Flavor List